IvanGDR/Connect-Remotely-to-Astra-Streaming-and-Execute-Pulsar-Admin-and-Pulsar-Client-Commands/README.md

 ```

-# Connect to Astra Streaming using Pulsar CLI
+### Connect to Astra Streaming using Pulsar CLI

-The minimun requirement to connect remotely to Astra STreaming and and start using Pulsar CLI is to have a tenant already in place.
+The minimun requirement to connect remotely to Astra Streaming and start using Pulsar Admin and Pulsar CLI is to have a tenant already in place.

 In my case I have created a tenant called "ivantenant", after this go to the connect tab and download the client.conf file.